Let me introduce myself:

 with the Guyanese folklorist, broadcaster and poet, Wordsworth McAndrew.

-For further details, and to purchase the book, see its own page…
+For further details, and to purchase the book, click on its own page in the Navigation Menu above.

-I am currently working on a sequel to this memoir,
+I have now published a sequel to this memoir,

 It explores the story of my life back in England with my daughter,